 Ohio’s new legislation provides as much, if not more, protection than similar “asset protection trust” legislation in other states.
 For example, creation of an Ohio Legacy Trust is not substantially more difficult than the creation of any other inter vivos trust.
 The trustee must either be an individual resident of Ohio (other than the trust creator) or a bank.
 The specific provisions dealing with asset protection are very straight forward.

 For decades, business executives, physicians, architects, real estate developers, lawyers and accountants, just to name a few professions, have been concerned about protection of their individual assets in the event of an adverse judgment or finding of liability.
 With an Ohio Legacy Trust, those individuals can create statutorily enacted protections between their personal assets and subsequent creditors.
 An Ohio Legacy Trust could also be a valuable supplement to or replacement of a prenuptial agreement in light of the legislation’s restrictive definition of “spouse” as the settlor’s spouse at the time of the asset transfer.

-For more information on the Ohio Legacy Trust Act, contact Tom Sigmund, Ken Cookson, or Christy Prince at Kegler Brown Hill & Ritter in Columbus at 614-462-5400.
+For more information on the Ohio Legacy Trust Act, contact Tom Sigmund or Ken Cookson at Kegler Brown Hill + Ritter in Columbus at 614-462-5400.